 - added to mitigate risk.

 From the image below, we see under the "Performance" side, system monitoring is performed by employees, contractors, vendors and customers.
 These "actors" are continuously interacting with and monitoring the system.
 Data acquisition comes from safety reports and audit findings.
 Without reliable data acquisition activity, management cannot be assured the system is operating as designed.

-Therefore, safety promotion is a highly important SMS component that becomes ignored.
+Therefore, safety promotion is a highly important SMS component that routinely becomes ignored.
 The main reason safety promotion is easy to ignore is because safety managers either don't know about the Heinrich principle or they forget about it.
 The same applies to Department Heads.
 When managers realize the importance of getting employees to report every minor incident and close call, they renew their faith in safety promotion activities.

 Heinrich stated that for every major accident, there are 600 minor incidents and close calls that lead up to the major accident.
 This does not mean that you get 600 chances to practice your risk management processes before you experience "The Accident."
 The major accident could be the first or fifth or twentieth or 350th event.
 What Heinrich meant is that you have one chance in 600 to have a major accident.

 This image should be posted in every safety manager's office to remind him of the importance of reporting minor incidents and close calls.